 \subsubsection{Physical Integrations and Experiments}

-\qquad Despite the convincing evidence provided by the numerical simulations in Section~\ref{sec:Experiments}, the physical implementation of the ESPD scheme still requires dedicated experimental validation.
-Reassuringly, as established in Section \ref{sec:Device}, the scheme relies only on readily available conventional quantum optical components, suggesting no fundamental technological barriers are preventing its realization.
-However, the realization of the large-scale iterative circuit demands significant and focused engineering efforts, particularly concerning the precise integration and synchronization of the cascaded components.
-Furthermore, the seamless integration of the enhanced detector into various quantum optical tasks (such as QKD) needs full investigation.
+Despite the convincing evidence provided by the numerical simulations in Section~\ref{sec:Experiments}, the physical implementation of the ESPD scheme still requires dedicated experimental validation.
+Reassuringly, as established in Section \ref{sec:Device}, the scheme relies only on readily available quantum optical components, suggesting no fundamental technological barriers prevent its realization.
+However, the realization of the large-scale iterative circuit demands significant engineering efforts, particularly concerning the precise integration and synchronization of components.
+Furthermore, the seamless integration of the ESPD into various quantum optical tasks (such as QKD) needs full investigation.
 Thus, both the physical realization of the ESPD scheme and the characterization of its performance in applied scenarios are key directions for future work.